 5. Write With Active Voice.

-- In the active voice, the subject of the sentence performs the action.
+Active voice: In an active sentence, the subject of the sentence performs the action.

-- In passive voice, the subject receives the action.
+Passive voice: In a passive sentence, the subject receives the action.

 An active voice is important in writing (and especially in copywriting specifically) because it energizes your copy and moves customers to act … and convert!
 When you write in a passive voice you tend to lose the customer’s attention mid-sentence, which is definitely not good for conversion.
 An active voice keeps them engaged, excited, and ready to make a move (or a purchase).